4638 & 4628 Forbidden Plateau Road · Courtenay, BC

 As a rental property

 Currently operating as a fully furnished, licensed, five-star short-term rental with professional management in place.
-It generates consistent income — enough to meaningfully offset the cost of owning the entire property.
-The Comox Valley Regional District is exempt from BC's principal residence requirement for short-term rentals, making this a straightforward investment.
-Revenue details available through the listing.
+It generates roughly $90,000 gross annually — enough to meaningfully offset the cost of owning the entire property.
+The property sits within an area of the Comox Valley Regional District with a principal residence exemption, and subject to CVRD approval, both homes could operate as short-term rentals simultaneously.

 As a family home